 - NAB in the Royal Commission into misconduct in the banking and financial services sector

-- a listed company with ASIC inquiries and threatened class action proceedings
+- various companies with intersecting regulatory inquiries and class action proceedings and risks

 - a private sector contractor in a public inquiry by the Queensland Crime & Corruption Commission into the corrective services sector

-- a global telecommunications company in a coronial inquest focused on the company’s policies and systems for handling emergency calls
+- a global telecommunications company in coronial inquests

-- internal investigations including those stemming from whistleblower complaints
+- various clients with internal investigations including those stemming from whistleblower complaints

-From mid-2009 to mid-2011 Jacqui was in house litigation counsel with BHP and worked in BHP’s offices in The Hague and Melbourne.
-In 2018/2019, Jacqui spent 6 months as acting VP Ethics & Compliance at BHP, leading the Australian and Group Functions compliance team.
+Jacqui has worked for 2 years as in house litigation counsel with BHP in The Hague and Melbourne, and also spent 6 months over 2018/2019 as acting VP Ethics & Compliance at BHP, leading the Australian and Group Functions compliance team.

 Jacqui is a member of the Law Council’s Foreign Corrupt Practices Committee.